olinjs/olinjs/lessons/05-css-development-grace/README.md

-# Lesson 5 - CSS, Development Style and Grace
+# Lesson 6 - CSS, Development Style and Grace

-- Intro to Less/Sass/CSS
-- Development Style - Error Handling

 In this lesson we're going to cover some big ideas that span front-end and back-end development (and life!), and also round out our front-end knowledge by learning about CSS.